Europe shares rise as FedEx/TNT bid feeds M&A fever

 LONDON/PARIS, April 7 European shares rose on Tuesday as FedEx's 4.4 billion euro ($4.8 billion) bid for Dutch package delivery firm TNT Express prompted a rally in the shares of other postal companies.

-"The price seems fair based on our EVA (economic value added) acquisition model," analysts at ING wrote in a note, adding the deal could allow PostNL to pay a dividend in 2016.

-Further evidence of corporate takeover activity came from French media group Vivendi's offer to buy Orange's video-sharing website Dailymotion The two stocks gained 1.2 percent and 0.9 percent respectively.
+Signs that corporate takeover activity was on the rise were also highlighted by French media group Vivendi's offer to buy Orange's video-sharing website Dailymotion, with the two stocks gaining 1.2 percent and 0.9 percent respectively.

 "The disappointment on the U.S. jobs figures is prompting investors to rethink the scenario of a first rate hike in June, which is good news for the market," Barclays France portfolio manager Philippe Cohen said.